IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

     launcher = TransformLauncher(transform_runtime_config=NOOPTransformConfiguration())
     launcher.launch()
 ```
-The launcher requires only an instance of DefaultTableTransformCOnfiguration (our `n` class).
+The launcher requires only an instance of DefaultTableTransformConfiguration
+(our `NOOPTransformConfiguration` class).
 A single method `launch()` is then invoked to run the transform in a Ray cluster.

 ### Running